tomrake/pico-msys2-setup/README.md

 # A raspberrypi/pico-setup fork

-## Start with a Raspberry Pi flavored target
+## Based on a Raspberry Pi flavored setup
 This bash script has been forked from https://github.com/raspberrypi/pico-setup and the READMEof that repo states:

 > Compatibility with any systems not running Raspberry Pi OS or Raspberry Pi OS Lite is not guaranteed or maintained.

+## The Goal

-## Modify to create compatibilty with MSYS2 on Windows
+## Create a MSYS2 setup on Windows

-When run the pico-setup.sh creates a pico directory in the current directory and places all it's downloads into that folder.
-A series of environment variables are set directly and via ~/.bashrc.
+When run pico-setup.sh creates a pico directory in the current directory and puts all it's components into that folder.
+A series of environment variables are directly set and are added to ~/.bashrc.

+In the pico-msys2-setup all the following should be accomplished.

 1) Download the pico-sdk sources from github